 By this, I mean scale in over time.
 Rather than making one big bet, spread it out.
 If you’re going to devote $10,000 to this endeavor, don’t use it up all at once.
 Instead, buy $2,500 per month over four months.

-This is a great technique from day trading.
+This is a great technique.
 What you do is take profits on a winning position over time.
 For example, say you YOLO $10,000 on 10 calls and it works out.
 Instead of holding until expiration and risking a price drop and a loss of your gains, scale out.
 Sell 1 call when you’ve doubled your money, 2 calls when you’ve made 4x, another call at 10x, and so on and so forth.
 That way, you realize gains and reduce risk.

 Summing Up Some Ways to Limit Your Risk When Buying Options